 1. Michael Jackson

-It is hard to argue with the first choice here.
-The 1980s were Michael Jackson’s decade (part of the 1990s, too), and there is no comparison.
+The first choice here is hard to argue.
+The 1980s was Michael Jackson’s decade (part of the 1990s too), and there is no comparison.

-While Off The Wall is a late 70s release, Jackson’s “She’s Out of My Life” was a top-10 hit in 1980 and showed off his range.
-But 1983’s Thriller cemented Jackson’s legacy.
+While Off The Wall was a late ’70s release, Jackson’s “She’s Out Of My Life” was a top-10 hit in 1980 and showed off his range.
+But 1982’s Thriller cemented Jackson’s legacy.
 A record eight Grammys in 1984 for that album gave him all the credibility he needed.

 2. Janet Jackson

 Michael Jackson might have been the King of Pop for decades, but his sister Janet Jackson proved she could easily step out of her brother’s shadow.